 Hard-working female entrepreneurs need your support.
 From young girls who open their first lemonade stand to women in third-world countries who just need a microloan to get started, make an investment in women who are changing the world.

 Talk to local, state, and federal leaders about legislation that helps girls get an education and stay in school.
-Women who complete secondary education have better jobs, marry later in life, and live longer.
+Women who complete secondary education have better jobs, marry later in life and live longer.
 Support initiatives and non-profits that deliver better experiences to girls around the world.
 Access to clean water lets girls focus on their education instead of dragging water back to their homes each day.
 Simple things, such as health care or dental care, give girls more opportunities in third-world countries.
 It takes everyone to support these measures to get them started and to keep them established.

-Make an appointment with Pediatric Dental Group to take care of your daughter’s teeth for a healthy smile.
+Make an appointment with the Pediatric Dental Group to take care of your daughter’s teeth for a healthy smile.